Should I stay or should I go?

 I am confused.
 I don’t know what I should do.
 I feel such a longing for this relationship to blossom into full potential.
 I feel weak and exhausted.
 I judge myself for not getting it right.
 I am ashamed to fail yet again.
 I am afraid to hurt him.
 I am afraid to damage our kids.
 I am afraid to make the wrong decision.

 It was like riding a great big powerful beast.
 A dragon.
 A dragon with a bleeding wound.
 Only for my dragon, this wound was not hidden or internal.
-She was writhing, fighting, in full knowledge of her bonds and wounds.
+She was writhing, fighting, in full knowledge of her bonds and pain.

 Instead of running away, I began visiting the dragon.
 I found community to help me sit with her and bring her my full presence.
 I learned that my dragon was powerful.
 I began to see that, ungoverned, all she knew was fight, flight, or freeze.
 I saw how she breathed fire when scared, and that her fire had an enormous heat.
 Enough to kill a man.
 I learned that she was innocent, for she had no reason.
 Swimming in her thick skull was a reptilian brain.